 In addition, Mr. Thrift pleaded guilty to two charges of solicitation to commit a felony.
 In November, while incarcerated in the Dukes County House of Correction, he attempted to contract with a fellow inmate to murder Cape and Islands Assistant District Attorney Laura Marshard and the teenaged rape victim.

-Dukes County Superior Court in Edgartown was quiet and empty, except for Mr. Thrift’s former wife, Erika Johnson, who sat on the far side of the room, accompanied by Marnie Edwards, victim advocate for the Cape and Islands District Attorney’s office, and a woman friend.
-Ms. Johnson also sobbed quietly during the proceedings.
+Dukes County Superior Court in Edgartown was quiet and empty, except for Mr. Thrift’s former wife who sat on the far side of the room, accompanied by Marnie Edwards, victim advocate for the Cape and Islands District Attorney’s office, and a woman friend.
+His ex-wife also sobbed quietly during the proceedings.

 “Although this is an agreement between the counsels, I’m not bound to accept it,” Judge Moriarty said.
 He said he could call for maximum sentences and order them to be served consecutively.